 Please Donate Now

-Humber Rescue is entirely dependant on donations from the public and the generosity of local businesses to maintain and improve their service.
+Humber Rescue is entirely dependant on donations from the public and the generosity of local businesses to maintain and improve their call outs and answering service.

 The need for a rescue service on the River Humber that was available round the clock became increasingly apparent, especially following the withdrawal of the Pilot Launch from Hull where it had been available for incidents on the river on a twenty-four hour basis.